designByMilencja/Project-Camper-Frontend/README.md

 # Project Camper Frontend 🚐
+This is the old version of frontend, new version you will find here: https://github.com/designByMilencja/Project-Camper-NewFrontend
 This is my individual project for Mega Kurs.
 The idea and code is my creation.
 Link to a working project https://projectcamper.networkmanager.pl/
 ## Table of Contents